mzcoder-hub/mzcoder-hub/README.md

 <p>

 - 🔭 I’m currently Temporary working on **PT.
-Wiryatedja Akusara Mandiri** as CEO, And Full time Programmer At **PT.
-CAHAYA INOVASI ANAK BANGSA**
+Wiryatedja Digital Corporation** as CEO, And Now Looking for **A JOB** if there any company that want accept me with Remote Working
 - 🔭 I'm Working in **PT Cahaya Inovasi Anak Bangsa, Jakarta Selatan** as FULLSTACK JAVASCRIPT DEVELOPER
 - 🌱 I'm currently work on understanding GERN Stack, and Prisma with Docker
 - 💬 Ask me about **Blogger, SEO, and lil bit bout programming**